Marina Diamandis: Public image and personal life

-Social views
+Social and political views

 Diamandis has frequently been an advocate of feminism and equal gender rights, sharing her social views in music, interviews and on social media.
 She had been named "the sound of feminism" in Nylon magazine.
 The singer has been critical of traditional gender roles and societal prejudice towards women in general, as well as in the pop landscape and music industry.
-Her second album Electra Heart focused on exploring the feminine psyche and the ways women are embodied in American cultural stereotypes, with the track "Sex Yeah" often described as a "feminist statement".
-A few years later, Diamandis decided to work with an exclusively all-female team on her fifth studio album Ancient Dreams in a Modern Land in order to produce a longer feminist narrative.
+Her second album, Electra Heart, explored the feminine psyche and the ways women are embodied in American cultural stereotypes, with the track "Sex Yeah" often described as a "feminist statement".
+A few years later, Diamandis decided to work with an all-female team on her fifth studio album, Ancient Dreams in a Modern Land, in order to produce a longer feminist narrative.
 She explained that "this story can only be told by women".

 In 2020, Diamandis started speaking openly about growing out her grey hair on Instagram to challenge unhealthy beauty standards.
 "I started getting silver / grey hairs around 15 years old.
-I've been dying my hair since I was 22 because I literally thought I had no other option.
+I've been dyeing my hair since I was 22 because I literally thought I had no other option.
 Grey equalled old to me – something most women are told is a bad, bad thing.
 Anything that symbolised this simply HAD to be covered!".

 Mental health

 Diamandis has openly spoken about dealing with depression and anxiety.
 Her song "Happy", the opening song from the album Froot, discusses her battle with depression, while the whole record is dedicated to celebrating happiness.
 The song was preceded by tracks from previous records such as "Numb", "Are You Satisfied?", "Living Dead", and "Teen Idle", which were written about her depression from her teenage years and twenties.
 In 2017, she began a Tumblr blog named "Marinabook" where she discussed a variety of topics surrounding mental health.
 To celebrate World Mental Health Day 2017 (and her 32nd birthday), Diamandis posted an essay about her battle with her mental health struggles.
 Over the years she attended various psychology courses, which earned her an alias of a "pop psychologist".

+In her twenties, Diamandis suffered from bulimia, an experience which partly inspired her debut poetry collection, Eat the World, which was published in 2024.

+Physical health

+In July 2023, Diamandis opened up on Instagram about her diagnosis of chronic fatigue syndrome.
+She wrote that her energy has been very low for a while and she attributes her illness to chronic stress.